Hasnhab/graphql_harvester/README.md

 License:
 Licensed under the Apache License, Version 2.0.
 See the LICENSE file for full details.
 ---
+Usage
+1-Install mitmproxy.
+2-Place the GraphQL Harvester addon in a local directory.
+3-Run mitmproxy with the addon enabled: mitmproxy --listen-host MITM-HOST --listen-port MITM-PORT -s harvester_addon.py 4-Browse the target application as usual.
+5-Collected artifacts and analysis output will be available under:
+   ~/graphql_harvester/
+---
 Hasan Habeeb
 Offensive cybersecurity researcher with extensive hands-on experience in web and API security, GraphQL analysis, and offensive security research, including vulnerability discoveries in large-scale production environments.